nanakoohashi/Statistics/Theory.md

 - Notation: F(x) where p(X ≤ x).
 ## Properties of discrete probability distributions
 ### Mean or expected value of a discrete random variable
+Mean (≡ Expected Value): the sum of the possible values of X multiplied by the probability of the value.